mule-lint/mule-lint/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Maven
-If you are just wanting to use this with a Maven build, then please refer to [mule-lint-maven-plugin project](https://github.com/mule-lint/mule-lint-maven-plugin) which provides a much easier way of invocation rather than calling this project directly.
+If you need to use this with a Maven build, then please refer to [mule-lint-maven-plugin project](https://github.com/mule-lint/mule-lint-maven-plugin) which provides a much easier way of invocation rather than calling this project directly.